 The U.S. embassy or consulate American Citizens Services (ACS) unit can assist family and friends in the event of the death of a U.S. citizen in Mexico.

 - Confirm the death, identity, and U.S. citizenship of the deceased.

 - Attempt to locate and notify the next-of-kin.

-- Send signed copies of the Consular Report of Death of an U.S. Citizen Abroad to the next-of-kin or legal representative for possible use in settling estate matters in the United States.
+- Issue a Consular Report of Death of an U.S. Citizen Abroad to the next-of-kin or legal representative for use in settling estate matters in the United States (see below).